Strawberry Chocolate Cookies

 • 1 tsp vanilla extract

-• 1 Tbsp freeze dried strawberries powdered *optional (if you want the strawberry flavor much more intense, grind up the rest of the bag of freeze dried strawberries and add some into the frosting – this is optional but will darken the color and give it more flavor).
+• 1 Tbsp freeze dried strawberries powdered *optional (if you want the strawberry flavor much more intense, grind up the rest of the bag of freeze dried strawberries and add some more into the frosting – this is optional but will darken the color and give it even more flavor).

 Chocolate Ganache